Naoru347/csci6561_hci_group_project/README.md

 # Design Read-me & Documentation Notes

+## Outline of What User's Can Do

+### Section Ownership
+- Primary Owner: Dmitri Stanchevici
+- Contributor: J. M. Paiz

 ## Concepts Needed to How to Interact
 - Protected Composition Space
 - Overarching Metaphor - The Stoplight